Actindo-AG/Documentation/EDI/Operation/06_ManageMappingSettings.md

 # Manage mapping settings

-The mapping settings define some basic data that is needed to be able to send EDIFACT message the *Actindo* to your business partner.
+The mapping settings define some basic data that is needed to be able to send EDIFACT message from *Actindo* to your business partner.

 ## Create mapping setting
  Create the mapping settings.